nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 This step catches the following cases of invalid values:

-* Values valid from the Gateway API perspective but not supported by NKG yet.
+* Valid values from the Gateway API perspective but not supported by NKG yet.
 For example, a feature in an HTTPRoute routing rule.
 Note: for the list of supported features, see [Gateway API Compatibility](gateway-api-compatibility.md) doc.
-* Some values in Gateway API resources which are valid by the CRD and webhook validation, but invalid for NGINX.
+* Valid values from the Gateway API perspective, but invalid for NGINX, because NGINX has stricter validation requirements for certain fields.
 Such values will cause NGINX to fail to reload or operate erroneously.
-* Invalid values in Gateway API resources that were not rejected because Step 1 was bypassed.
+* Invalid values (both from the Gateway API and NGINX perspectives) that were not rejected because Step 1 was bypassed.
+  Similarly to the previous case, such values will cause NGINX to fail to reload or operate erroneously.
 * Malicious values that inject unrestricted NGINX config into the NGINX configuration (similar to an SQL injection attack).